TheBrainGamingSingh/GaTechTimetable/README.md

 This is a web application for Georgia Tech students to import their time schedules into Google Calendar.

-It will be hosted on https://www.doki-feeling.com.
+It is currently hosted on https://www.doki-feeling.com.

 ## Requirements